PeterMa9621/jma4-FeelsBook/README.md

 # jma4-FeelsBook
 Assignment 1 of CMPUT 301.

-This application is tested well in android 4.3 with API 18 and resolution 768*1280.
+This application is tested working well in android 4.3 with API 18 and resolution 768*1280.

 # Collaborator
 * No Collaborators.